v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 ‎
 ‎The top row of the page displays the **My workspace &gt; ServiceRequestDashboard &gt; Q&amp;A** navigation thread.
 Select the **My workspace** portion of this thread.

-10. In your **My workspace** page, select the **Reports** tab, and then select the **ServiceRequestPowerBI** report.
+10. In your **My workspace** page, in the **All** tab, select the **ServiceRequestPowerBI** report.

 11. For the stacked column visualization, select the **Pin visual** icon.
 In the **Pin to dashboard** window that appears, the **Existing dashboard** option is selected by default, and the dashboard name is selected by default in the **Select existing dashboard** field.
 Since this is the dashboard you want to pin the visualization to, select **Pin**.

 12. In the **Pin to dashboard** pop-up window, select **Go to Dashboard**.
-If this window disappears before you can make this selection, then in the left-hand navigation pane, select **My workspace**, select the **Dashboards** tab (if necessary), and then select **ServiceRequestDashboard**.
+If this window disappears before you can make this selection, then in the left-hand navigation pane, select **My workspace**, in the **All** tab, select **ServiceRequestDashboard**.

-13. At this point you may be wondering why create the dashboard since you have the same information in your report.
+13. At this point you may be wondering why you created the dashboard since you have the same information in your report.
 In this lab exercise, you only have one report, but a dashboard can be made up of visualizations from many different reports.
 A dashboard provides a one-page view of your most important metrics, from one or many reports, and provides an entry way to the underlying reports and datasets.
 ‎
 ‎Select either visualization on your dashboard and note how you are taken back to the underlying report.

 14. On the left-hand navigation pane, select **My workspace**.

-15. On the main screen, select the **Dashboards** tab (if necessary).
-To the left of the dashboard you created is a **star** icon.
+15. On the main screen, under the **All** tab, hover your mouse over the name of the dashboard you created.
+This will display several icons to the right of the dashboard name, one of which is a **star** icon.
 You can mark this dashboard as one of your favorites by selecting this icon.
+Select the **star** icon.

 		Notice that when you select the star, it changes to a solid star rather than the outlined star that it originally appeared as.
-If you select it again so that is no longer a Favorite, it will return to its original unfilled state.
+Select the **star** icon  again so that is no longer a Favorite; notice how it returns to its original unfilled state.
 ‎
-‎Select the star icon to make it one of your favorites.
+‎Select the star icon again to make it one of your favorites.

 16. In the left-hand navigation pane, select **Favorites**.
 You should see this dashboard in your list of favorites.
 Select the **ServiceRequestDashboard** to open it.